Conduct and Ethics Manual

-The Department’s IT network is the appropriate platform for sharing privileged or official information that has not been authorised for public release, including with colleagues.
-Unofficial social media groups should not be used to record actions, events, conversations or other transactions that provide evidence of formal advice or directions, or significant decisions by the Department.
+The Department's IT network is the appropriate platform for sharing privileged or official information that has not been authorised for public release, including with colleagues.
+Unofficial social media groups must not be used to record actions, events, conversations or other transactions that provide evidence of formal advice or directions, or significant decisions by the Department.
 These records must be captured and maintained in a useable and accessible form in the EDRMS.
 This ensures that we meet our business, accountability and archival requirements in a systematic and consistent way, and that digital records are created for as long as they need to be retained.

 If there is a business need to use online collaboration and networking tools on social media, staff should discuss with their supervisor and, if necessary, consult Parliamentary and Media Branch or Information Management Division.
-Staff should not use personal accounts where an official account would be a viable alternative.
-Staff should also ensure they only use approved internet-based cloud services and other applications for conveying official information.
+Staff must not use personal accounts where an official account would be a viable alternative.
+Staff must also ensure they only use approved internet-based cloud services and other applications for conveying official information.
 Not all those accessible from within SATIN Low are approved.